Battle of Hellzapoppin Ridge and Hill 600A: Hellzapoppin Ridge

-Attempts to reduce the Japanese positions through the use of mortars, artillery and airstrikes were hampered by the dense jungle – the thick vegetation caused tree bursts, while reducing the observation of attacking pilots which resulted in inaccurate strafing and bombing – and as a result it was not until 18 December that a large-scale attack could be launched by the Marines to take the hill.
+Attempts to reduce the Japanese positions through the use of mortars, artillery and airstrikes were hampered by the dense jungle—the thick vegetation caused tree bursts, while reducing the observation of attacking pilots which resulted in inaccurate strafing and bombing—and as a result it was not until 18 December that a large-scale attack could be launched by the Marines to take the hill.
 That morning three airstrikes were undertaken, along with an artillery barrage, in preparation for an attack at nightfall.

-Prior to the attack, a thorough artillery preparation was followed by a fourth airstrike, which was undertaken by six Grumman TBF Avengers from VMTB-134, that through close coordination by forward observers on the ground, dropped forty-eight 100 lb bombs about 75 yd in front of the US positions.
+Prior to the attack, a thorough artillery preparation was followed by a fourth airstrike, which was undertaken by six Grumman TBF Avengers from VMTB-143, that through close coordination by forward observers on the ground, dropped forty-eight 100 lb bombs about 75 yd in front of the US positions.
 The aircraft also conducted strafing runs of the Japanese positions.
 A two-pronged attack was then put in by the 1st and 3rd Battalions, 21st Marines.
-Companies 'A' and 'C' from the 1st Battalion attacked the position from the northwest, while Companies 'L' and 'K' from the 3rd Battalion attacked from the south.
+Companies A and C from the 1st Battalion attacked the position from the northwest, while Companies L and K from the 3rd Battalion attacked from the south.
 This proved successful as the defenders had been forced from their dug-outs by the earlier artillery fire and air strikes, making them easier targets for the Marines.
 The previous strikes had also had the effect of clearing some of the vegetation, which made the going easier for the Marines during the attack.

 In capturing Hellzapoppin Ridge, the Marines lost 12 men killed and 23 wounded.
 Japanese losses were at least 50 killed.
-The morning after the attack, the 1st Battalion, 21st Marines exploited the position as far east as the Eagle River – which flowed into the Torokina – where they began work on constructing defensive works to consolidate their position.
+The morning after the attack, the 1st Battalion, 21st Marines exploited the position as far east as Eagle Creek—which flowed into the Torokina—where they began work on constructing defensive works to consolidate their position.